sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Parallel Programming/Parallel Utils/Parallel Loop.md

 # Parallel Loop

-`Parallel` static class provides utilities based on `Task` to perform parallel enumerations, all parallel operation are shipped with a `Task`
+`Parallel` static class provides utilities based on `Task` to perform parallel enumerations, all parallel operation are shipped within a `Task`

 - `Parallel.For`: range based parallel enumerations, an simulation of `for` statement
 - `Parallel.ForEach`: parallel enumerations for `IEnumerable` and `IAsyncEnumerable`
-- async counterpart of `For` and `ForEach`
+- async counterparts of `For` and `ForEach`
 - optionally run with a `ParallelOptions`: to specify cancellation token, paralleism degree and task scheduler.
 - access state of entire loop by a `ParallelLoopState` parameter in callback.

-Additionally an `Invoke` exists to run action in parallel.
+Additionally an `Invoke` exists to run actions in parallel.

 - `Parallel.Invoke`: invoke multiple actions in parallel